 The rise of affective polarization has not only done damage to the cohesion of American society but also to the health of American democracy.
-We can identify the severity of the problem by considering three issues, each of greater concern than the last: first, partisan news filtering and demonization; second, non-violent vigilantism; and finally, violent vigilantism.

-(i) Partisan news filtering.
-The transformation of the American media landscape is by now the subject of extensive academic research (Persily and Tucker 2020; Benkler, Faris, and Roberts 2018).
+We can identify the severity of the problem by considering three issues, each of greater concern than the last: first, partian news filtering and demonization; second, non-violent vigilantism; and finally, violent vigilantism. i) Partisan news filtering.
+The transformation of the American media landscape is by now the subject of extensive academic research (Persily and Tucker 2020; Benkler et al. 2018).
 Most scholars generally date its onset to the rise of right-wing talkshow radio and the establishment of Fox News, the first partisan television news outlet, in the mid-1990s.
 It then accelerated with the rise of internet media in subsequent decades, which has seen the breakthrough of new outlets prepared to dispense with norms of fact-checking or bipartisan commentary, forcing more established media names to follow suit.

 As the media landscape has become steadily more partisan, it has abdicated its role of holding politicians accountable to the truth while accentuating the circulation of distortions and mischaracterizations.
-Its main consequence for elite political behaviour is that politicians are no longer rewarded for attempts to reach out to voters on the opposing side but instead for their success in mobilizing their own political base.
-Nor are politicians exposed by their own media allies for inventing or repeating falsehoods, reducing their incentive to atone or apologize if they are caught in a scandal.
+Its main consequence for elite political behavior is that politicians are no longer rewarded for attempts to reach out to voters on the opposing side, but instead for their success in mobilizing their own political base.
+Nor are politicians exposed by their own media allies for inventing or repeating falsehoods, such that when caught in a scandal, they need no longer atone or apologize; but are instead best served by going on the offensive, recasting the attention of their supporters and the public upon alleged wrongdoings by their adversaries.

 The idea of a "post-truth" public space is not new, and as early as 1962 Daniel Boorstin had argued that America was a "pseudo-democracy" in which the media routinely fabricated "pseudo-events" - scandals and controversies around politicians' alleged acts or statements - in order to sustain public interest (Boorstin 1962).
 Yet at the time he was writing, both U.S. politicians and the media did remain bound to a set of informal norms that are not sustained today, including the rule of securing bipartisan commentary on an issue, engaging in diligent fact-checking, and making readers aware of factual corrections and inaccuracies in prior coverage.
-This placed firmer boundaries on the ability of political leaders to mischaracterize the positions of their opponents, or engage in outright distortions of the truth.
+This placed firmer boundaries over the ability of political leaders to mischaracterize the positions of their opponents, or engage in outright distortions of the truth.

-(ii) Non-violent political vigilantism.
+ii) Non-violent political vigilantism.
 When thinking about democratic erosion, scholars typically think first of the formal measures governments might take to constrain civil liberties, such as introducing laws of sedition, arresting activists or journalists, or banning opposing parties.
-However, in regions such as South or Southeast Asia the greater everyday threat to civil liberties comes not from the "big brother" of the state, but rather from "little" brother - non-state actors and radical groups that routinely harass and intimidate dissidents, such as secular bloggers, women's groups, and members of religious and ethnic minorities.
-An undue focus upon the active role of the state in curtailing civil liberties has inhibited an understanding of how, even in a political context with existing legal safeguards, non-state actors are often one of the key agents in eroding the enjoyment of such freedoms in practice.
+However, in regions such as South or Southeast Asia the greater everyday threat to civil liberties comes not from the "big brother" of the state, but rather, from "little" brother - non-state actors and radical groups that routinely harass and intimidate dissident minorities, such as secular bloggers, women's groups, and members of religious and ethnic minorities.An undue focus upon the active role of the state in curtailing civil